-Two notes: One, don’t lead off with this question as it will sound weird if you ask it first.
+Two notes: One, don’t lead off with this question as it sounds from left-field if you ask it first.
 Ensure you have a list of questions to ask people, ones that will put them at ease through smooth conversation.
 Perhaps, you meet someone at a wedding.
 Ask them, “How do you know the groom/bride?”
 Other good questions are, “Where are you from?” or “How did you end up in this city?”

 Two, ensure you don’t accidentally deflate the person when he or she shares a passion with you.
 Saying, “I hate to fish,” is not the appropriate response to someone who has told you he loves to fish.
 Whether or not you like to fish is irrelevant.
 Even if you don’t, I bet you know someone who does.
 The right response would sound like this: “My brother loves to fish.
 He goes to Smith Mountain Lake all the time.
 Where do you go?”
 Here, you’ve validated what the person said and invited him to tell more.

 Make Your Goal, “How do I help others?”